 1. Fermented Ashwagandha.
 Ashwagandha has been used by Ayurvedic practitioners for thousands of years and features flavonoids and steroidal lactones called withanolides.
 Withanolides are believed to help support a healthy response to stress, to bolster mental and mood outlook, immunity and energy levels.
 In studies, ashwagandha has been shown to tame high cortisol levels significantly.

 Some other amazing benefits include increased energy, better sleep, less fatigue, healthy blood sugar levels, and healthy lipid profiles.
 Simultaneously, ashwagandha has been able to help bolster DHEA levels to balance cortisol out.
 Today, it’s often prescribed to treat high blood pressure, insomnia, chronic fatigue, and impotence related to anxiety or exhaustion.
-Try our new fermented ashwagandha, Harmonize, here.
+Try our new fermented ashwagandha supplement, Harmonize, here.

 2. Asian Ginseng.
 Ginseng can significantly reduce chronic stress by regulating the HPA axis, effectively decreasing depression, anxiety, and other HPA axis (hypothalamic–pituitary–adrenal axis) disorders.
 Studies have demonstrated the potential of ginseng to prevent and reverse several inflammatory conditions, including diabetes, heart disease, stroke, osteoporosis, rheumatoid arthritis, and asthma.
 Ginseng also may prevent autoimmune disease by suppressing pro-inflammatory cytokines generated by chronic stress.